 Dehydration is a deficiency of water in the body.

 Dehydration occurs when the body loses more water than it takes in.
-Vomiting, diarrhea, the use of diuretics (drugs that increase urine excretion), profuse sweating (for example, during heat waves, particularly with prolonged exertion), and decreased water intake can lead to dehydration.
+Vomiting, diarrhea, the use of drugs that increase urine excretion (diuretics), profuse sweating (for example, during heat waves, particularly with prolonged exertion), and decreased water intake can lead to dehydration.

 Prevention is better than cure.
 Adults should drink at least 6 glasses of fluids daily (including fluid from eating foods high in water content, such as fruits and vegetables).
 Fluid intake should be increased on hot days and during or after prolonged exercise.
-Exercise, fever, and hot weather increase the body's need for water.
+Exercise, a high body temperature, and hot weather increase the body's need for water.
 Flavored sports drinks have been formulated to replace electrolytes lost during vigorous exercise.
 These drinks can be used to prevent dehydration.
+People should drink fluids with electrolytes before and during exercise as well as afterward.
 Before exercising, people with heart or kidney disorders should consult their doctors about how to safely replace fluids.